orb-lang/espalier/doc/md/peg/mem.md

    -- elements
    if node.tag == 'element' then
       analyzeElement(node)
-      -- this may make the element have a single child, -- so we need to hoist:
-      node.parent:hoist()
    elseif node.tag == 'rule' then
       node.token = normalize(node :take 'rule_name' :span())
    end